Welcome to podcast episode #229 and today is all about selling; something for some reason people think isn’t appropriate in today’s COVID world.

 The second key area will be, developing the skills to probe and seek to understand the client or candidate.

 Yes, we need to listen.
 I think that that is a given and hopefully in recent weeks people have been developing their listening skills and demonstrating more empathy.
-Now along with listening though; there’s a need to get skilful and confident at probing.
+Now along with listening though; there’s a need to get skillful and confident at probing.

 And asking possibly sometimes uncomfortable questions to understand: